Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-For four--dimensional $M$, a choice of spin$^c$ structure gives us the following diagram of pullback squares:
+For four-dimensional $M$, a choice of ${\rm spin}^{\rm c}$ structure gives us the following diagram of pullback squares:

-where $Z(BG)$ denotes the bundle of orthogonal complex structures on the universal oriented $4$--plane bundle over $BG$ for $G=SO(4)$ and its pullback for $G=\Spin^c(4)$.
+where $Z({\mathcal B}G)$ denotes the bundle of orthogonal complex structures on the universal oriented $4$-plane bundle over ${\mathcal B}G$ for $G={\rm SO}(4)$ and its pullback for $G=\Spin^{\rm c}(4)$.

-We will see that each of the two components of $Z(B\Spin^c(4))$ is the projectivization of a complex plane bundle over $B\Spin^c(4)$.
+We will see that each of the two components of $Z\big({\mathcal B}{\rm Spin}^{\rm c}(4)\big)$ is the projectivization of a~complex plane bundle over ${\mathcal B}{\rm Spin}^{\rm c}(4)$.
 The projective bundle formula together with naturality will give us the following description of the cohomology ring of $Z(M)$ as an $H^*(M)$-algebra.

-\begin{prop} Let $M$ be an oriented Riemannian four--manifold and $\alpha \in H^2(M)$ be an integral lift of $w_2(M)$ (classifying the complex line bundle associated to a spin$^c$-structure on $M$).
+\begin{Proposition} Let $M$ be an oriented Riemannian four-manifold and $\alpha \in H^2(M)$ be an integral lift of $w_2(M)$ $($classifying the complex line bundle associated to a ${\rm spin}^{\rm c}$-structure on $M)$.
 Then there is an isomorphism of $H^*(M)$-algebras

-\end{prop} \begin{proof} Under our identification of $\R^4$ with $\HH$, the orthogonal complex structures on $\R^4$ compatible with the orientation (respectively, opposite orientation) are given by right (respectively, left) multiplication by a unit imaginary quaternion.
-The element $[q_1,q_2] \in SO(4)$ acts on $J_+(\R^4)$ by
+\end{Proposition} \begin{proof} Under our identification of $\R^4$ with $\HH$, the orthogonal complex structures on $\R^4$ compatible with the orientation (respectively, opposite orientation) are given by right (respectively, left) multiplication by a unit imaginary quaternion.
+The element $[q_1,q_2] \in {\rm SO}(4)$ acts on $J_+\big(\R^4\big)$ by

-and on $J_-(\R^4)$ by
+and on $J_-\big(\R^4\big)$ by

-That is, $SO(4)$ acts on orthogonal complex structures via the two projections to $SO(3)$.
+That is, ${\rm SO}(4)$ acts on orthogonal complex structures via the two projections to ${\rm SO}(3)$.
 The commutative diagrams

 and